Centre of Excellence

 The ACJ follows the advanced teaching methods developed in the best journalism education programmes in the world.
 It combines a rigorous academic curriculum with intensive practical training, endeavouring to strike a balance between education (i.e., acquisition of knowledge) and training (i.e., the imparting of professional skills).

-The ACJ’s one-year programme of postgraduate education in journalism is spread over three trimesters: from July to the following April end.
+The ACJ’s programme of postgraduate education in journalism is spread over two semesters.
 It is designed to introduce talented students with a first degree and no prior experience in journalism to the various branches of the media and help them acquire the knowledge, skills, and discernment necessary for ready employment in the profession.